What is build to rent?

 Planning policies shape BTR developments, guiding the mix and tenure of housing under the National Planning Policy Framework.
 Local plans might offer flexible terms for BTR schemes, like reduced affordable housing contributions for greater overall rental housing provision.

 These policies ensure BTR developments maintain a set percentage of private market rent units, contributing to a stable rental housing supply.
-Planning decisions also emphasise quality communal spaces in BTR projects, pivotal for enhancing tenant experiences.
+Planning decisions also emphasise quality communal spaces in BTR projects, for enhancing tenant experiences.

 Affordable housing in BTR